-The medical marijuana program in Missouri is still relatively new which means there are a lot of flaws to iron out.
-The state made tentative steps towards legalizing medical weed in 2014 when it decriminalized the substance in 2014.
-In the same year, Governor Jay Nixon signed the state’s Medical Marijuana Bill into law, but it only allowed patients with persistent seizures to use CBD oil.
+The medical marijuana program in Missouri is still relatively new.
+As a result, there are a lot of flaws to iron out.
+The state made tentative steps towards legalizing medical weed in 2014 when it decriminalized the substance.
+In the same year, Governor Jay Nixon signed the state’s Medical Marijuana Bill into law.
+However, it only allowed patients with persistent seizures to use CBD oil.

 In 2015, two non-profits received licenses to begin growing weed for medical cannabis oil.
-November 6, 2018, was a momentous day in Missouri’s history as it passed Amendment 2, which allowed medicinal marijuana in the state.
-All retail sales are subjected to a 4% tax, and the proceeds will be used to help take care of the medical needs of our brave veterans.
+November 6, 2018, was a momentous day in Missouri’s history as it passed Amendment 2.
+The new law allowed medicinal marijuana in the state.
+All retail sales are subjected to a 4% tax.
+The state intends to use the proceeds to help take care of the medical needs of our brave veterans.

-Although Amendment 2 has been in effect since December 6, 2018, there is a LONG way to go.
-It is hoped that there will be almost 200 dispensaries in the state by 2020, but at the time of writing, almost every question surrounding the medical marijuana program can be answered with ‘To Be Determined.’
+Although Amendment 2 has been in effect since December 6, 2018, there is a long way to go.
+The original goal was to have almost 200 dispensaries in the state by 2020.
+However, at the time of writing, most questions surrounding the medical marijuana program are answerable with ‘To Be Determined.’

-In this article, we try to make sense of what is going on in Missouri and provide you with information on when you can begin applying for an MMJ card.
+In this article, we try to make sense of what is going on in Missouri.
+We also provide you with information on applying for an MMJ card.

 The Definitive Guide on How to Get a Medical Marijuana Card in Missouri

-While it is hoped that the program would be fully in place mid-2019.
+The hope was that the program would be fully in place mid-2019.
 Alas, there is still no legal method of purchasing cannabis in 2020.
-It also seems as if the state police haven’t got the memo.
+It also seems as if state police haven’t got the memo.
 In early March 2019, local police searched the room of a Stage 4 cancer patient in Citizens Memorial Hospital.
 It was a case that provoked outrage as the man, Nolan Sousley, posted a video of the search live on Facebook.

 As Sousley told an officer, medical marijuana is legal in Missouri, but the paperwork hasn’t finished.
 “But I don’t have time to wait for that.
 What would you do?”
-That’s the million-dollar question since patients in Missouri need to wait until July 4, 2019, was an important date.
+That’s the million-dollar question.
+Patients in Missouri believed that July 4, 2019, was an important date.
 It was the day when they could start their application for an MMJ card.
-In other words, the earliest you can get your hands on medical marijuana is August 5.
+They thought they could potentially get their hands on medical marijuana by August 5.

 On January 5, 2019, the DHSS began to accept pre-filed application fees.
-Here’s the rest of the program’s estimated timeline for 2019 involved awarding licenses by the end of 2019.
+The program’s estimated timeline for 2019 involved awarding licenses by the end of 2019.
 It didn’t come to fruition.

 When the program finally gets moving, we expect the process to look something like this: